gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 ### Query the pages for indexing

-You still need to supply `queries` configuration.
+You still need to supply a `queries` configuration.
 Queries tell the Algolia plugin what data is to be indexed.
 They perform GraphQL queries for the relevant pages and convert the response into a set of Algolia records.
 These contain key/value pairs with the data to be indexed.

-This could have been entered straight into the `gatsby-config.js`, but to avoid clutter the configuration above loads it from the file `src/utils/algolia-queries.js`.
+This could have been entered straight into the `gatsby-config.js`, but to avoid clutter the configuration above loads it from a new file `src/utils/algolia-queries.js`.
+Create this page in your project:

 ```js:title=src/utils/algolia-queries.js
 const pagePath = "src/markdown-pages"